2017 Port Hills fires: Week 2: 20–26 February

 Residents in the Hoon Hay Valley were allowed to return to their properties on Wednesday, 22 February.

 Insurance companies put a temporary freeze on new policies.
 Insurance Australia Group (IAG), for example, issued a moratorium for properties with postcodes 7672, 8022, 8025, and 8971, and this covered some Christchurch suburbs on the flat several kilometres away from the Port Hills.

 Thursday, 20 April

 The fire was officially declared extinguished, after 66 days.

 Cause

-Early reports talked of an electrical fault that started the Early Valley fire, while the source of the Marleys Hill fire was unknown.
+An electrical fault started the Early Valley Road fire, while the source of the Marleys Hill fire was unknown.
 The first opinion on the cause was offered by the Prime Minister, Bill English, when he visited the site on Thursday and declared that two fires starting at about the same time "looks a bit suspicious".
-A day later, fire investigator Ken Legat told Newstalk ZB that it's "certainly suspicious".
+A day later, an Orion (electricity distributor) fire investigator Ken Legat told Newstalk ZB that it's "certainly suspicious".
 As a death had resulted from the fire, the investigation would be led by police, and the Canterbury district commander, John Price, stated that there is no evidence as yet of any arson, and calling the fires suspicious would be a "quantum leap".

+The Early Valley fire started due to an electrical fault on a power pole.
+The origin of the fire has been determined to be a 5 m2 area directly behind a power pole.
+Investigation showed that there were electrical faults recorded around the time, however these faults could have been a result of ionised air with a lower breakdown voltage due to the fire already burning below.
+Subsequent evidence uncovered in 2020 indicated evidence of electric arcing and melted aluminium on the pole in a way that is unlikely to be explained by fire damage.
+However, due to a lack of evidence on the exact timing of these events, the cause is officially undetermined.
+Evidence suggests that the second fire at Marleys Hill was arson, with no alternative source of ignition identified.

+In 2018 FENZ released a statement that they believe the fires were lit deliberately, but that the cause was officially undetermined due to a lack of evidence.
+The investigation to identify a possible perpetrator remains with Police.